lithops-cloud/lithops/docs/data-processing.md

 This mode is activated when you write the parameter **obj** into the function arguments.
 The input to the partitioner may be either a list of buckets, a list of buckets with object prefix, or a list of data objects.
 If you set the *size of the chunk* or the *number of chunks*, the partitioner is activated inside PyWren and it is responsible to split the objects into smaller chunks, eventually running one function activation for each generated chunk.
 If *size of the chunk* and *number of chunks* are not set, chunk is an entire object, so one function activation is executed for each individual object.
 For example consider the following function:

-The *obj** parameter is a class from where you can access all the information related to the object (or chunk) that the function is processing.
-For example, consider the following function:
+The *obj* parameter is a python class from where you can access all the information related to the object (or chunk) that the function is processing.
+For example, consider the following function that shows all the available attributes in *obj*:

 ```python